1. Feature Overview

 - Navigate to Marketing>Landing Pages Pro.

-- Under More Actions select Manage Subdomains.
+- Click More Actions, and then select Manage Subdomains.

-- Click the gear
+- Click Continue.

 5. Create and Verify CNAME Record for HTTPS Certificate